Wingie/datt/docs/technology/peer-content-discovery.md

 The drawbacks of this approach -
 * Time : You can basically never know when your search is truly over as you can get a peer msg from a slow peer (maybe put your query in queue) long after you are done caring about the search term.
 * Control : Once a search is made, there is no way to pause or cancel the search. you will be bombarded with result pings whether you are want them or not.
-* Trust : This method opens up a very nice way for a malicious peer on the network to easily create havoc by shoving results of spam in peer's who haven't requested it..
+* Trust : This method opens up a very nice way for a malicious peer on the network to easily create havoc by shoving results of spam to peers who hadnt requested it..

 ## Proposal : Centralize (__some of__) the things